About eLIZABETH (PSST...THAT'S ME!)

-Learned my way around the MS-DOS command line on a first date.
+I learned my way around the MS-DOS command line on a first date.
 I guess it was love at first byte.

-I was a BBS SySop (system operator) at 15.
+Then, I was a BBS SySop (system operator) at 15.
 On a whim, I started a BBS (that’s a bulletin board system or vintage Reddit) in Vegas with my boyfriend called Wicked City named after one of my favorite anime films.
 Even though it was only a single node (line) it became popular and I met a lot of interesting characters bartering for computer goodies and food.
 Fun times!